Adelaide M. Cromwell: Career

 After graduating from Radcliffe, Cromwell taught sociology at Hunter College, where she was the first African-American instructor.
 She again broke the color line when she taught at Smith College in the late 1940s.
-In 1951 she joined the faculty at Boston University, where she taught sociology until 1985.
-In 1959 Cromwell co-founded the university's African Studies Center.
-From 1969 to 1985 she directed the African-American Studies program.
+In 1951, she joined the faculty at Boston University, where she taught sociology until 1985.
+In 1959, Cromwell co-founded the university's African Studies Center.
+From 1969 to 1985, she directed the African-American Studies program.

 In 1960, Cromwell traveled to Ghana to convene the first conference of West African social workers.
 She also served on a committee commissioned by the American Methodist Church to evaluate the state of higher education in the Belgian Congo (now the Democratic Republic of the Congo).
 She was appointed in 1974 as Library Commissioner for the Commonwealth of Massachusetts, the first African American in this position.
-In 1983 she convened a conference of policymakers and scholars at the University of Liberia.
+In 1983, she convened a conference of policymakers and scholars at the University of Liberia.

-Cromwell has served on the executive council of the American Society of African Culture, the now-defunct American Negro Leadership Conference in Africa, and the United States Agency for International Development's Advisory Committee on Voluntary Foreign Aid (ACVFA).
-She is a member of the Council on Foreign Relations, the African Studies Association, the Association for the Study of African American Life and History (ASALH), and the American Sociological Association.
+Cromwell served on the executive council of the American Society of African Culture, the now-defunct American Negro Leadership Conference in Africa, and the United States Agency for International Development's Advisory Committee on Voluntary Foreign Aid (ACVFA).
+She was a member of the Council on Foreign Relations, the African Studies Association, the Association for the Study of African American Life and History (ASALH), and the American Sociological Association.

-She is president of the Heritage Guild, which she co-founded in 1975 to document, preserve, and raise awareness of Boston's black history.
+She was president of the Heritage Guild, which she co-founded in 1975 to document, preserve, and raise awareness of Boston's black history.
 At that time, few Bostonians realized the historical significance of sites such as the African Meeting House on Beacon Hill, or knew that Boston's West End had once been a major center of the abolitionist movement.
 The Heritage Guild has called the public's attention to historical sites and the achievements of people such as Butler R. Wilson, founder of the Boston NAACP.
-Cromwell has written several books on black history, including a study of Boston's black upper class, The Other Brahmins.
+Cromwell wrote several books on black history, including a study of Boston's black upper class, The Other Brahmins.
 She was honored by the Massachusetts Historical Commission in 2015 for her contributions.